 Data are presented by the state or territory of the hospital, not by the state or territory of usual residence of the patient.
-The exceptions to this occur in the presentation of data in Tables S2.3 and S2.4 (available to download from the Info & Downloads section of the MyHospitals area of the AIHW website https://www.aihw.gov.au/reports-data/myhospitals/content/reports>) which present data at a national level based on the place of usual residence of the patient.
+The exceptions to this occur in the presentation of data in Tables S2.3 and S2.4 (available to download from the Info & Downloads section of the MyHospitals area of the AIHW website Australian Institute of Health and Welfare which present data at a national level based on the place of usual residence of the patient.
 The totals in tables include data only for those states and territories for which data were available, as indicated in the tables.